goprimer/coffeescript-style-guide/README.md

 ```

 #### Atom
+To install the Atom linter, go to Preferences (⌘,) and select Install.
+Search for linter & linter-coffeelint and install these two packages.

-To install the Atom linter run the following in terminal:
+Alternatively, to install the Atom linter run the following in terminal:

 `apm install linter`